chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-jenkins-identity/index.md

 * `terraform` installed on your local machine.
 Terraform is an open-source Infrastructure as Code tool which this guide will use to create various cloud resources.
 Follow [the official Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for instructions on installing the tool.
 * `chainctl` — the Chainguard Enforce command line interface tool — installed on your local machine.
 Follow our guide on [How to Install `chainctl`](/chainguard/chainguard-enforce/how-to-install-chainctl/) to set this up.
-* A Jenkins server with the [OpenID Connect Provider plugin](https://plugins.jenkins.io/oidc-provider/) installed and configured, and a pipeline you can use to test out the identity you'll create.
+* A Jenkins server with the [OpenID Connect Provider plugin](https://plugins.jenkins.io/oidc-provider/) installed and configured, as well as a pipeline you can use to test out the identity you'll create.

 ## Creating Terraform Files